 - OF Sal Frelick, Boston College

-These projections will change other than Kumar Rocker who will most likely stay at Nº 1 for the draft.
-Jack Leiter, who is Rocker’s teammate at Vanderbilt, has already fallen back a few spots in the BA mock draft.
+These projections will change as they always do.
+We will see if Kumar Rocker will stay at Nº 1 for the draft.
+Jack Leiter, who is Rocker’s teammate at Vanderbilt, has already fallen back a few spots in the BA mock drafts.
 Expect more movement.

-The Nats already have drafted Alex Binelas before from Oak Creek High School in 2018 in the 35th round, and of course he chose to go to Louisville.
+Painter is my favorite pitcher and I love his coachability.
+I’ve reached out to his family, and just like his make up.
+Then you have the local guy, Wood, from Montgomery County, Maryland looks like a big man who can rake.
+I’ve heard great things from several people who had eyes on him at the local batting cages and youth travel ball.
+Yes, he is legit.
+Also, and interestingly enough, the Nats already have drafted Alex Binelas before from Oak Creek High School in 2018 in the 35th round, and of course he chose to go to Louisville.
 The lefty batter who is a third baseman has the most compact swing you have seen.
-Simple mechanics, but those mechanics need work.
-He reminds me a lot of Ryan Zimmerman out of college and even a little of Anthony Rendon — but the contact rates are not what the most elite have with that short swing.
+Simple mechanics, but those mechanics need work — and the contact rates are not what the most elite have with that short swing.
 Binelas is a hands forward setup then pulls them back in his load.
 Will he transition well to a wood bat?
-Some think he will be a very solid player in the Majors.
-On defense, good footwork at third base and a stronger arm than Zim, but not the elite glove that Zim had.
-Binelas turns 21 before the draft and with that beard and frame looks much older.
-Listed at 6-foot-2, 210 pounds, Binelas is fully grown compared to those 17 and 18 year old high schoolers who are still filling out their bodies.

 Maybe he will even grow some more.
 His bio from Perfect Game will give you an idea of what type of pitcher he is with a fastball that has been clocked from 94-97 mph and a power changeup.